-We want you to have the best coffee.
+We want you to have big, bold coffee.
 After we roast our coffee we use packaging to protect the fresh beans from light, air, and moisture.
 The paper bag blocks out light, and the poly bag prevents moisture and some air from affecting the flavor.

 The paper bags and closure labels can be redeemed for FREE STUFF!
 Learn more about our Frequent Friend Program™ here.